DOE Title IX Compliance at UCI

 Adjudicators of sexual violence and sexual harassment cases (both SVSH and DOE Grievance Process cases) listed below receive annual systemwide training and campus training on the sexual violence and sexual harassment policies and frameworks and trauma informed practices.

 • Student Adjudication in SVSH cases is handled by conduct officers in the Office of Academic Integrity and Student Conduct.
-The Appeal Officer is Vice Chancellor of Student Affairs.
+The Appeal Officer is the Vice Chancellor of Student Affairs.

 • The Chancellor’s Designee for adjudication of faculty SVSH cases is Vice Provost of Academic Personnel.
 The Vice Provost also utilizes a committee of faculty members called the Peer Review Committee, as detailed in the adjudication framework.